 After failing to sell his invention to the major manufacturers, Dyson set up his own manufacturing company, opening up a research centre and factory in 1993, and thus Dyson was born.

 As an award-winning innovator and businessman, James has been recognised and honoured a number of times for his achievements and impact on the design and manufacturing world.
 As a result he has been awarded The Prince Philip Designers Prize, received the Lord Lloyd of Kilgerran Award, received an Honorary DEng degree from the University of Bath, elected a Fellow of the Royal Academy of Engineering and elected a Fellow of the Royal Society.
 Not only that, but he was also appointed Commander of the Order of the British Empire in 1998 and then knighted in the 2007 New Year Honours.
 In 2016, James was appointed to the Order of Merit for his contributions and achievements to industrial design.

 A truly inspirational figure, James’s designs and influence has revolutionised the way vacuums are made.
 During his thought-provoking and inspiring talks, James discusses topics that include business and economics, business management, science and technology, the future of technology, and dreaming big.

-To book Sir James Dyson as the business management speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Sir James Dyson as the business management speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.